Web Services Overview

 - Web Services versus Platform Services

-Once integrated, your application can create, update, read, or delete standard or custom objects in an Intacct company (or tenant).
-Your application interacts with the system through the Web Services gateway using one of the Intacct SDKs or using the underlying XML API framework directly.
+Once integrated, your application can create, update, read, or delete standard or custom objects in a Sage Intacct company (or tenant).
+Your application interacts with the system through the Web Services gateway using one of the Sage Intacct SDKs or using the underlying XML API framework directly.